bagustris/MuSe-2024/README.md

 ## Installation
-It is highly recommended to run everything in a Python virtual environment.
+It is highly recommended that everything be run in a Python virtual environment.
 Please make sure to install the packages listed in ``requirements.txt`` and adjust the paths in `config.py` (especially ``BASE_PATH`` and ``HUMOR_PATH`` and/or ``PERCEPTION_PATH``, respectively).

 You can then, e.g., run the unimodal baseline reproduction calls in the ``*_bagus.sh`` file provided for each sub-challenge.